 We are talking about preserving your legacy and inspiring your people with the true story of your beginnings.
 We are not suggesting just reading to them by an audiobook narrator, but actually having your story performed by professional actors playing the parts in short scenes.
 We are talking about dramatizing where your company’s values came from and some of the seminal moments in its success, complete with sound effects and an original musical score.

-We think business audio theatre should be used in every company as part of the orientation and training process as well as the sale program.
+We think business audio theatre should be used in every company as part of the orientation and training process as well as the sales program.
 It will give your new people, for years to come, a firm foundation in your company’s history and values delivered in a way that they will embrace.
-It’s more of a business adventure than a lecture, and more of a story than a prescriptive text.
+It’s more of a business adventure than a lecture and more of a story than a prescriptive text.

 Who We Are

 Michael Houlihan and Bonnie Harvey co-authored the New York Times bestselling business book, The Barefoot Spirit: How Hardship, Hustle, and Heart Built America’s #1 Wine Brand.
 The book has been selected as recommended reading in the CEO Library for CEO Forum, the C-Suite Book Club, and numerous university classes on business and entrepreneurship.
 It chronicles their humble beginnings from the laundry room of a rented Sonoma County farmhouse to the board room of E&J Gallo, who ultimately acquired their brand and engaged them as brand consultants.
 Barefoot is now the world’s largest wine brand.

 Beginning with virtually no money and no wine industry experience, they employed innovative ideas to overcome obstacles, create new markets and forge strategic alliances.
 They pioneered Worthy Cause Marketing and performance-based compensation.
 They built an internationally bestselling brand and received their industry’s “Hot Brand” award for several consecutive years.